iffy-pi/winpushbullet/README.md

 This involves sharing of text, links and files quickly between the Apple device and the Windows PC.

 TODO:
-- Make NSIS installer to retire configure scripts
+- Update NSIS script so that pb configure actually works
+- Update readme with information
+- Push changes to alternate branch and build
+- Publish version!

 ## Functions and Features
 If you configure the system (see Configure section below), you will have access to the following functions.